 While the exact amount depends on the type of mushroom, most mushrooms contain similar amounts of protein.
 Here’s the protein in a few common types of mushrooms:

-Yes, most cheeses are quite high in protein.
+Yes, most cheeses are a source of protein.
 Here’s a breakdown of the protein in some of the most popular cheeses:

-Yes, oatmeal is a good source of protein; 100 grams of plain rolled oats contain about 12.5 grams of protein.
-Get your protein at breakfast without missing a beat by making quick, easy overnight oats
+Yes, oatmeal is a source of protein; 100 grams of plain rolled oats contain about 12.5 grams of protein.
+Get your protein at breakfast without missing a beat by making quick, easy overnight oats.

 While the amount of protein in rice varies depending on the variety, they’re all fairly similar, though brown rice varieties tend to have a bit more protein.
 Here’s the protein in some common types of rice: